-DnD Warlock 5e class guide
+DnD Warlock 5e guide

-A DnD Warlock 5e class is a versatile and powerful spellcaster - from patrons to races, here's all you need to conjure your next character.
+A DnD Warlock 5e is a versatile and powerful spellcaster - from patrons to races, here's all you need to conjure your next character.

 Wizards of the Coast art of a DnD Warlock 5e

 The DnD Warlock 5e gains their powers from a pact with a supernatural being, and this makes them unlike any other spellcaster in fifth edition.
-They can easily fill the role of party blaster or face, regain spell slots on short rests, and have exclusive access to fifth edition’s most iconic cantrip.
-The Dungeons and Dragons Warlock is easy to build but hard to master, so we’ve put together a class guide to help you get started.
+They can easily fill the role of party blaster or face, regain spell slots on short rests, and have exclusive access to fifth edition's most iconic cantrip.
+The Dungeons and Dragons Warlock is easy to build but tough to optimize, so we've put together a class guide to help you get started.

 Wizards of the Coast art of a DnD Warlock 5e summoning a monster

-Warlock 5e class features
+Warlock class features

 Hit Points